videolan/vlc/modules/video_filter/atmo/README.txt

-- Quattro AtmoLight - is nothing else as that you have connected up to 4 "classic AtmoLight" devices to your computer creating a up 16 channel Atmo Light - each devices needs its own serial port. you have to write the ports seperated by , or ; to [Serial Port/device] f.e.
+- Quattro AtmoLight - is nothing else as that you have connected up to 4 "classic AtmoLight" devices to your computer creating a up 16 channel Atmo Light - each devices needs its own serial port. you have to write the ports separated by , or ; to [Serial Port/device] f.e.
 COM3,COM4,COM5 or on Linux /dev/ttyUSB01,/dev/ttyUSB02,/dev/ttyUSB03

 - DMX - stands for a simple DMX controller which can control up to 255 DMX devices (lights)